 The Community Foundation of Middle Tennessee (the "Foundation") maintains investments on behalf of the Organization.
 The Foundation has ultimate authority and control over the investments.
 However, the Organization is the beneficiary of these funds and receives distributions of income, subject to the Community Foundation's spending policy.
 The investments result from unrestricted amounts transferred by the Organization to the Foundation in prior years.
-During fiscal 2011, the Organization adopted the provisions of FASB ASC 958.
-The Organization has recorded the related asset "beneficial interest in assets at Community Foundation of Middle Tennessee" in the accompanying statement of financial position as of June 30, 2011.
-The Organization has recorded revenue of \$14,251 for the year ended June 30, 2011 in the statement of activities.
+The Organization has recorded the related asset "Beneficial interest in assets at Community Foundation of Middle Tennessee" in the accompanying statements of financial position.